addianto/sitodo/docs/bootcamp/day-1/hello-tdd.md

 ## Test in a Mock Environment

-We do know that `showHello` is an HTTP request handler implemented in a controller.
+We know that `showHello` is an HTTP request handler implemented in a controller.
 If we want to actually verify if the implementation is correct, we can test the implementation in a simulated Web server.